UEFepilepsyAIVI/cortexmap/README.md

 CortexMap is a web application to estimate the location of the lesion on mouse cerebral cortex caused by TBI induced by lateral fluid-percussion injury.
 The application unfolds user-determined TBI lesion measurements, e.g., from histologic sections to a reference template, and estimates the total lesion area, including the percentage of cortex damaged in different cytoarchitectural cortical regions.

-For off-line use, CortexMap is also available as a command-line application through npm.
+For off-line use, CortexMap is also available as a command-line application.

 ## Web application